hustcer/musd/README.md

 ## Installation

 You need to have `cargo` been installed, if you haven't installed it yet here is a [guide](https://www.rust-lang.org/tools/install) for you.
+(Rust v1.60.0 or above required)

 ```bash
 # Install from crates.io